 My husband and I lived in Houston, TX for five years.
 We LOVED to eat Mexican food there.
 The problem was that once we moved back to Florida, our TexMex cuisine hit a wall.
 The salsa at most restaurants around here tastes like ketchup with a little cilantro in it.
 The fajitas are dry and flavorless.
 And the margaritas all involve Jose Cuervo mix, as far as I can tell.

-But there's a place in Old Town called the Old Town Mexican Cafe (original, I know) that specializes in carnitas.
-It’s the Mexican equivalent of pulled pork BBQ sandwiches we had back in South Carolina.
-But instead of buns, they have the FIRST best homemade flour tortillas anywhere.
-And these carnitas are to die for.
+But there's a place in Old Town, San Diego called the Old Town Mexican Café (original, I know) that specializes in carnitas.
+In my opinion, it's the Mexican equivalent of pulled pork BBQ sandwiches we had back in South Carolina.
+But instead of putting the pork on buns, you obviously eat them on flour tortillas.
+And Old Town Mexican Café has the FIRST best homemade flour tortillas anywhere.

 Once a year didn't count, though, so I started looking for recipes online for some of this great Mexican food.
-A Google search for turned up this recipe for carnitas that is supposedly provided by Old Town Mexican Cafe, but it's not nearly as good as theirs is.
+A Google search for turned up a recipe for carnitas that is supposedly provided by Old Town Mexican Cafe, but it's not nearly as good as theirs is.
 So I went back to the trenches and turned up another carnitas recipe from Mean Chef that includes Pepsi as an ingredient.
 It turned out a little sweet but it's really good and much better than the first one.

 Fuego Spice Mix

-- 1/4 cup paprika
+- ¼ cup paprika

-- 2 teaspoons cayenne
+- 2 teaspoons cayenne pepper

 - 2 tablespoons salt